zinzloun/InfoSec_chronicles/README.md

 * Once the source file has been compiled it will be deleted, if not runnin even the exe file will be deleted on closing the Excel file

 ###### *Conclusion*
 The idea is to compile a payload on the victim machine in order to avoid to downlad it from somewhere since the corresponding code will rise alerts on AV software, same thing happens trying to run a cmd or a bat file.
 Not talk about powershell.
 Of course you have to avoid to embedd well-known code or created with msfvenom since they will be detected once compiled.
-Be creative and code your stuff.<br>Here you can download the Excel file and the source code of the bind shell, the file is encrypted and you need a password to open it, if you are good guy ;) you can drop me an email at **filobers[at]pm[dot]me** and I will happy to provide it<br>
+Be creative and code your stuff.<br>Here you can download the Excel file and the source code of the bind shell, the file is encrypted and you need a password to open it, if you are good guy ;) you can drop me an email at **filobers[at]pm[dot]me** and I will happy to assist you<br>

 @salut